Photo of a snowman on a beach

 Packing for a cruise

-Cruises departing from the UK allow you to bring as much luggage as you like, if you aren’t flying in from anywhere.
-Fly-cruising is more restrictive as you’ll have a luggage allowance.
+If you don’t need to fly to join a cruise ship, you have more flexibility with your luggage allowance.
+Fly-cruising is more restrictive as you can’t take as much with you.
 I opted to pack the lightest of evening dresses for the Caribbean, partly because it’s very hot out there.
 It’s often hard to pack a different outfit for each night, so consider a capsule wardrobe you can change around.

 Choir on board Queen Victoria